Intersection

 collect(#street, #city)

-This is not a very realistic case, but it is interesting to look for the
+This is not a very realistic case, but it is interesting for the

 In the second line() definition we use the header indexes rather than the